Maybe You Should Drive: Personnel changes

 During rehearsals for the album, keyboardist and percussionist Andy Creeggan considered leaving the band.
-Though convinced to stay through the album's recording and subsequent promotional tour, he formally departed in late 1995 to pursue music studies at McGill University in Montreal.
+Though convinced to stay through the album's recording and subsequent promotional tour, he formally departed in early 1995 to pursue music studies at McGill University in Montreal.
 He later formed the duo The Brothers Creeggan with his brother Jim Creeggan (Barenaked Ladies' bassist), releasing four albums between 1997 and 2002.
 His departure led to the addition of multi-instrumentalist Kevin Hearn in 1995, signalling a shift in the band's instrumental texture and stage dynamics.

 Release and reception

 Maybe You Should Drive was released on 16 August 1994 in Canada and shortly thereafter in the United States.
 The album yielded two singles: "Jane" and "Alternative Girlfriend," both of which received moderate radio rotation in Canada.

 Critical reaction was mixed.
-Some reviewers appreciated the album's reflective lyrics and subtle arrangements, while others felt it lacked the spontaneity and comedic energy of the band’s earlier work.
+Some reviewers appreciated the album's reflective lyrics and subtle arrangements, while others felt it lacked the spontaneity and comedic energy of the band's earlier work.
 Nevertheless, it helped to maintain the band's popularity in Canada and laid groundwork for their later international success.

 In a 2016 interview with Toronto radio station Boom 97.3, Page remarked that the album remained one of his favourite Barenaked Ladies records.
 Conversely, Robertson stated that it was his least favourite of the band's records, cited "fractured" dynamics and communication issues within the group; the difficulty of following up the success of their previous album, Gordon; and difficulty dealing with the 1993 death of his brother.

 The album was certified 2× Platinum by Music Canada, signifying over 200,000 units sold.